Limoncello is a sweet and potent Italian lemon liqueur made with steeping lemon peel in grain alcohol, or vodka, as a substitute.

 How to make Limoncello with 37% vodka

 ⇒ why don’t we keep it simple and skip the water?!
-That’s what I would do, giving you a limoncello with about 37% abv – fabulous stuff!
+That’s what I would do, giving you a limoncello with about 37% abv – fabulous stuff, but a little sweeter than the formulae above.

 - 1 litre (4 cups) vodka @37% abv